sleekmason/Lilidog-Bookworm/README.md

 `cat /usr/share/lilidog/GPL/current-build` (after 2-10-24)

-Lilidog uses the 'stable' version of debian, which is currently Bookworm, and updates to the debian portions of the system can be had with a quick
+Lilidog uses the 'stable' version of debian, which is currently Bookworm, and updates to most of the packages can be had with a quick

 `sudo apt update && sudo apt upgrade`

-to bring all of the debian packages up to date.
+to bring everything up to date.

 Every Lilidog release in itself is considered fully stable and usable.
 New additions to the distro are just the natural forward progression of things to make the distro experience better over time.

 Updates to Lilidog occur generally on the [Debian Point Release]( https://wiki.debian.org/DebianReleases/PointReleases) dates.
 New features, installers for various programs, and bug fixes occur at this time, though these are not required by the user to upgrade or worry about if they are happy with the Lilidog version they are using.

-To follow the current development of Lilidog, see my [Github Site](https://github.com/sleekmason), and choose the version of Lilidog you are using. - These are Lilidog-Bookworm (full edition), Lilidog-Minimal, Lilidog-i386-Minimal, and Beardog.
+To follow the current development of Lilidog, see my [Github Site](https://github.com/sleekmason), and choose the version of Lilidog you want. - These are Lilidog-Bookworm (full edition), Lilidog-Minimal, Lilidog-i386-Minimal, and Beardog.
 After clicking on the version you want to check, look for the small clock symbol below the green 'Code' button and click on that to see the latest 'commits' (changes) for that particular version.

 There have been more than 2500 commits since Lilidog was created!
 Lilidogs first real release was under debian 'buster'  10-30-2020.